Exhibition – Contemporary photography

 e.city – Bucharest offers a selection of works chosen by Irina Cios, art critic and director of the International Contemporary Arts Center of Bucharest.
 Irina Cios is also a co-author of the book: Photography in contemporary art – Romanian tendencies after 1989.

 Made in two parts, the project illustrates current trends in creative Romanian photography, by shedding light on works that are based on the reflections of a new urban context.

-During the month of November, Apollonia’s venue will host the first part of this project.
-The second part will be held at St’art ‘s site, from November 25th to November 30th, 2010.“Multiplicities” questions the various sensations generated by city life, with all the features of communisim still fresh.
+During the month of November 2010, Apollonia’s venue will host the first part of this project.
+The second part was held at St’art ‘s site.
+“Multiplicities” questions the various sensations generated by city life, with all the features of communisim still fresh.
 The urban picture is a folded one.
 It reveals and hides, it makes transitions, it establishes links and then splits.
 The city is always changing and its structures can be folded, unfolded, and folded up again as one participates in the visual reading, thereby giving many approaches and interpretations.

 The urban image defines the framework of multiple identities and simultaneously relates to several time-space realities.
 Recent past, intimacy, time-picture, icon, others, mobility, re-construction, are some of the keys of suggested readings.
 The dialogue between generations of artists leads to a diversification of views.